usagikatto/Thesis/README.md

 Example: If user vector = [Budget=20k, Service=Photographer, Location=Tayabas] → we compute similarity against all vendors and rank the top matches.

+The model is a hybrid model using filters like Content-Based Filtering and Consine Similarity